Metropolitan Borough of Westminster: Poor law

 The parishes which made up the borough were within the St George's, Strand and Westminster unions.
 The unions were amalgamated in 1913 to form the City of Westminster Union.
 The parishes and unions were then abolished in 1922 and replaced with a single City of Westminster parish for poor law purposes.
 The parish continued to exist until 1965, but ceased to have any role in the administration of the poor law in 1930 when responsibility transferred to the London County Council.

 Replacement

-It was abolished in 1965 and its area became part of the City of Westminster along with the Metropolitan Borough of Paddington and the Metropolitan Borough of St Marylebone.
+It was abolished in 1965 and its area became part of the City of Westminster, a London borough, along with the Metropolitan Borough of Paddington and the Metropolitan Borough of St Marylebone.